 - Smart Contract Security: Many modern blockchains are designed to support the execution of Turing-complete programs on top of the blockchain (i.e. smart contracts).
 These smart contracts could have design errors or implementation flaws that place them and their users at risk.
 Most cyberattacks against the blockchain occur at the smart contract level.

 Many of these security risks could be considered as Layer 1 security risks since they exist in independent blockchains like Bitcoin and Ethereum as well as blockchains created using Layer 0 protocols.
-However, the introduction of Layer 0 and Layer 2 protocols can create additional threats to blockchain security.
+However, the introduction of Layer 0 and Layer 2 protocols can create additional threats to blockchain security across all blockchain layers.